Battle of Wolkowisk

-The Battle of Wolkowisk (Volkovysk) took place 14–16 November 1812 in the course of the French invasion of Russia near the village of Wolkowisk, where 35,000–40,500 Austrian, Saxon and French soldiers under Karl Philipp, Prince of Schwarzenberg defeated 27,000–32,000 Russian soldiers under Fabian Gottlieb von der Osten-Sacken.
+The Battle of Wolkowisk (Volkovysk) took place 14–16 November 1812 in the course of the French invasion of Russia near the village of Wolkowisk or Volkovysk (now Vawkavysk), where 35,000–40,500 Austrian, Saxon and French soldiers under Karl Philipp, Prince of Schwarzenberg defeated 27,000–32,000 Russian soldiers under Fabian Gottlieb von der Osten-Sacken.
 Osten-Sacken managed to push back Jean Reynier's corps, but failed to dislodge it from the heights.
 The decisive offensive was carried out by the Austrians, who arrived later.

 Background

 Prince Schwarzenberg was under the constraints of secret agreements between Vienna and St. Petersburg to give as little help as possible to Napoleon.

 Battle

 Sacken had taken Wolkowisk on 14 November and driven off Jean Reynier's troops in a night attack but could not destroy this part of the French army, which took up positions on the heights north of Wolkowisk.
-Schwarzenberg on the 15 November marched to Wolkowisk and left 6,500 men to protect Slonim.
-The Austrians attacked Sacken's troops on the 16 November.
-Now the Russians were attacked on three sides but they were able to extricate themselves and Sacken finally withdrew toward Brest.
+Schwarzenberg on 15 November marched to Wolkowisk and left 6,500 men to protect Slonim.
+The Austrians attacked Sacken's troops on 16 November.
+Now the Russians were attacked on three sides but they were able to extricate themselves; thus Sacken finally withdrew toward Brest, which cost heavy casualties.